 Helene investigates the sources and pathways of potential mercury exposure using integrated modeling and data analysis.
 In the context of public health, she examines whether upstream policy-induced variations in mercury emissions will result in local changes in contamination.
 Prior to joining MIT, Helene completed her PhD at the Laboratoire de Glaciologie et Geophysique de l’Environnement (LGGE, Grenoble, France) where she studied the atmospheric cycle of mercury in remote areas of the Southern Hemisphere (subantarctic and Antarctic regions).
 During her free time, Helene loves swimming, hiking, and traveling.

-Dr. Benjamin Brown-Steiner is a Postdoctoral Associate at the MIT Joint Program on the Science and Policy of Global Change and the Center for Global Change Science.
-His research is on understanding uncertainties associate with simulations of regional atmospheric chemistry, model development and looking at ways to move from a two-dimensional to a three-dimensional atmospheric chemistry model in the MIT Integrated Global System Model (IGSM).
+Dr. Benjamin Brown-Steiner was a Postdoctoral Associate at the MIT Joint Program on the Science and Policy of Global Change and the Center for Global Change Science.
+His research focused on understanding uncertainties associate with simulations of regional atmospheric chemistry, model development and looking at ways to move from a two-dimensional to a three-dimensional atmospheric chemistry model in the MIT Integrated Global System Model (IGSM).
 Prior to MIT he worked on climate-chemistry simulations examining various impacts on surface air chemistry in the Eastern US as well as diagnostic analysis of the capabilities and limitations of the Community Earth System Model (CESM) with Chemistry.
 He is also interested in science communication with non-scientists and has regularly volunteered in his community as a science writer and communicator.
+He now works at Atmospheric and Environmental Research, Inc.

 Evan Couzo is an Assistant Professor of STEM Education at the University of North Carolina at Asheville.
 He joined the UNC Asheville faculty in 2015.
 As a Postdoctoral Associate at MIT, Evan evaluated how sustainable development decisions in Saudi Arabia might affect air quality and health impacts.
 His research interests cover a broad range of air quality issues from pollutant formation to regulatory decision-making to public health.
 Before joining MIT, Evan studied the contribution of heterogeneous nitrous acid formation to oxidant chemistry and radical cycling in an urban environment.
 He has investigated how power plant emissions impact ozone formation in the northeastern U.S., and he has also researched non-typical ozone formation in Houston, Texas.
 Evan received his PhD from the Department of Environmental Sciences and Engineering at the University of North Carolina at Chapel Hill in 2013.
 He also holds a masters degree from the same institution, a masters degree in curriculum and instruction from the University of Mississippi, and a bachelors degree in physics from Williams College.
 Before becoming an environmental scientist, Evan was a middle school math teacher in the Mississippi Delta.